Responsible digital values and their environmental impact

 Waste reduction initiatives

-Electronic waste reduction initiatives aim to minimize the production of waste from the manufacturing stage of equipment.
-The law encourages businesses to adopt sustainable design practices.
+Electronic waste reduction initiatives aim to minimize waste production from the manufacture of equipment.
+The law encourages companies to adopt sustainable design practices.
 Awareness and education programs play a key role in promoting these initiatives.
-The engagement of consumers and businesses in responsible practices is crucial to reducing the carbon footprint of digital technology.
+The commitment of consumers and businesses in responsible practices is crucial to reducing the digital carbon footprint.

-A key statistic on e-waste management is that only 17.4% of the 53.6 million tonnes of e-waste generated globally in 2019 was properly recycled (International Telecommunications Union Report, ITU, 2020) .
-The rest was disposed of inappropriately, contributing to pollution and wasting valuable resources.
+A key statistics on electronic waste management is that only 17.4% of the 53.6 million tonnes of electronic waste generated worldwide in 2019 have been correctly recycled (report of the International Telecommunications Union, UIT, 2020).
+The rest was thrown inappropriately, contributing to pollution and waste of precious resources.

-This figure highlights the importance of developing effective solutions for managing and recycling electronic waste to limit their environmental impact.
+This figure highlights the importance of developing effective management and recycling solutions for electronic waste to limit their environmental impact.

 Responsible issues and solutions for businesses – Responsible Digital label